 Gas and oil prices have recently been very unstable, while world energy demand carries on rising.
 Developing renewable sources of energy is therefore of increasing importance.
 Urban populations are also continuing to grow, bringing with them waste disposal problems, traffic congestion and air pollution and greater power, heating and refrigeration needs.

-As a response to this we are now seeing changing energy policies worldwide, geared towards encouraging energy autonomy by developing renewable energies and recycling initiatives as well as implementing low carbon technologies.
-The UK Climate Change Bill will be a driver for change.
-At the same time pollution control guidelines and emission regulations have tightened both within the EU and world-wide.
-There will be an increasing demand for graduates with an understanding of the environmental impacts on energy technology choices as well as the technical expertise to further develop them.
+As a response, we are now seeing changing energy policies worldwide, geared towards encouraging energy autonomy by developing renewable energies and recycling initiatives, as well as implementing low-carbon technologies.
+The UK climate change bill will be a driver for change.
+At the same time, pollution control guidelines and emission regulations have tightened both within the EU and worldwide.
+There will be an increasing demand for graduates with an understanding of the environmental impacts of energy technology choices and the technical expertise to further develop them.

-This course is one of only a handful of courses in the UK university sector that provides graduates from diverse engineering, scientific and technical backgrounds with an expertise in both new and traditional energy technologies, renewable sources of energy, solid waste recycling, air pollution, climate change and energy management systems.
+This course is one of a handful of courses in the UK university sector that provides graduates from diverse engineering, scientific and technical backgrounds with expertise in new and traditional energy technologies, renewable sources of energy, solid waste recycling, air pollution and climate change, and energy management systems.

-This course is taught in the School of Process, Environmental and Materials Engineering, which ranks highly in the league tables.
+This course is taught in the School of Chemical and Process Engineering, which ranks highly in the league tables.